>> ENROLL NOW FOR THE 5 MONTH BEGINNERS COURSE HAWAIIAN CHANTS AND HULA >>

 Learn from a traditional Hawaiian Teacher

-Your teachers are 50th Generation Kumu Paʻa Nui (Teacher of Foundation) Lawrence Kalainia Kamani Aki, a Kānaka ʻŌiwi (Native Hawaiian) elder who is born and raised on Molokai, and 51st Generation Kumu Paʻa Kyrian van Vliet from The Netherlands.
-The lineage preserves and perpetuates ʻIke Kūpuna (Wisdom & Knowledge from the Ancestors) from the Valley of Halawa, Molokai.
+Your teachers are 50th Generation Kumu Paʻa Nui (Teacher of Foundation) Lawrence Kalainia Kamani Aki, a Kānaka ʻŌiwi (Native Hawaiian) elder who was born and raised on Molokai, and 51st Generation Kumu Paʻa Kyrian van Vliet from The Netherlands.
+The lineage preserves and perpetuates ʻIke Kūpuna (Wisdom and knowledge from the Ancestors) from the Valley of Halawa, Molokai.

 Simple Course Set-up

-The Beginners’ Course Hawaiian Chants and Hula include all of the Hawaiian Chants and Hula class materials plus two Live Online Open Forums for Traditional Hawaiian Teachings per month.
-You'll have access to the Hawaiian Spirituality Private Podcast.
+The Beginners’ Course Hawaiian Chants and Hula includes all of the Hawaiian Chants and Hula class materials plus two Live Online Open Forums for Traditional Hawaiian Teachings per month.

 Look to the Source - Nānā i ke Kumu